 This section gives information on bipolar disorder.
-It explains the symptoms of bipolar disorder, treatments and ways to manage symptoms.
-It also covers what treatment the National Institute for Health and Care Excellence (NICE) recommends.
+It explains the symptoms of bipolar disorder, treatments and ways you can manage your symptoms.
+It covers what treatment the National Institute for Health and Care Excellence (NICE) recommends.

-- Symptoms of mania can be: increased energy, excitement, impulsive behaviour, increased belief in your own powers and agitation.
+- Symptoms of mania can include: increased energy, excitement, impulsive behaviour, agitation and believing you have super powers for example.

 - There are different types of bipolar disorder.